SebastianLng/asp-net-core-react-typescript-template/README.md

 # ASP.NET Core 3 React Typescript Template

-## Create a project with a default React Typescript app:
+## Create a default React Typescript app:

 1. Create an ASP.NET Core 3 project with the React Template in Visual Studio.
 2. Remove the Content of the "ClientApp" Folder.